Soartex-Modded/Templates/python_package/README.md

 ### Fix mod.json
 Logs inconsistencies and enforces proper formatting in mod.json files.

+### Build GUIs
+Detects templates in default GUI files and uses a bank of resource pack textures to reconstruct textured versions.

+### Insert Placeholders
+Inserts resized textures prefixed with `__default_` for any untextured assets into the patches directories they belong in.

+### Find Similar
+Creates a workspace containing textures similar to an example.
+Once you finish texturing assets in the workspace, they are moved into the patches directory.
+If the watch changes script is running, the merged resource pack will also be updated with your changes.

 ## Installation
 1. python 3.6 or greater
+2. pip3 install -r requirements.txt
-2. pip3 install -e .
+3. pip3 install -e .

 ## How to use
 Type `resource_manage [pipeline_name]` from the terminal to invoke the specified pipeline.

-For example, a useful pipeline is `resource_manage 1.7_dev`, which starts a watcher to maintain a resource pack with edits to patches.
+For example, a useful pipeline is `resource_manage 1.7_dev_soartex`, which starts a watcher to maintain a resource pack with edits to patches.
 F3+T from any linked game instances.
 You may want to edit the links in the `resources.toml` to symlink the maintained pack into your minecraft instance.